top of page

 • Initial twin consultation is $400 and subsequent visits are $275 for home visits

-• Payment is due at time of service.
+• Payment for consult is due at time of service.

 I will provide you with the necessary paperwork to request reimbursement.